 Parents and children: If parents lose their coverage due to time limits or incomplete work requirements, we will see an impact on children as well.
 When parents have health insurance coverage, children are more likely to have coverage.
 The converse is also true; when parents do not have coverage, there are lower rates of insured children.

 Chronic physical or behavioral health conditions (e.g. depression, diabetes or asthma): Many people on the PCN program rely on the care it affords to manage chronic conditions, but do not qualify for disability Medicaid.
 As a result, time limits on PCN may be particularly harmful to this group, who may be otherwise unable to continue working.
+People may not know they are exempt, or maybe have difficulty navigating the exemption process.

 Working individuals and families: The vast majority of Medicaid enrollees live in households where at least one member is working.
 Also, nationally over half of non-elderly, non-disabled Medicaid enrollees are already working themselves.
 While the majority work full-time, most have low-wage jobs that don’t offer affordable coverage options.
 At the same time, for any number of reasons, almost 1 in 5 are only working part time.
 An additional 30-hour-a-week job search/work requirement will be especially challenging for these individuals and hit families with older children particularly hard.